Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Theoretical background

 \subsubsection{Sequences}

 Once a trail $\trail$ is constructed, the nodes within are sorted based on how distant they are to the origin node $\nodeorigin$ in the trail.
 For every node $\node$, this topological distance is defined as the number of intermediate trail edges $\trailedge$ plus one between $\node$ and $\nodeorigin$.
 Nodes that are equally distant to their corresponding $\nodeorigin$ belong to the same \emph{sequence}, $\sequence$.
-While the first sequence $\sequence=1$ groups all the origin nodes $\nodeorigin$ in all possible trails $\Omega$, the last sequence $\sequence_\text{max}$ contains the support nodes of the longest trails (i.e. the trails with the greater number of nodes).
+While the first sequence $\sequence=1$ groups all the origin nodes $\nodeorigin$ in all possible trails $\Omega$, the last sequence$\sequence^\text{last}$ contains the support nodes of the trails with the highest number of nodes.
+The list of sequences $\sequences$ is an ordered set of consecutive integers between $\sequence=1$ and $\sequence^\text{last}$.